 Legend: 1 = U-shaped ditch, 2 = pond, 3 = coach house, 4 = Huys Clingendael, 5 = gatehouse, 6 = moats, 7 = second pond, 8 = dike terrace, 9 = bowl.

-Japan was an isolated island kingdom for centuries.
-It was not until 1860 that Japan, a huge country, developed into a central unitary state and opened its borders.
-In the early 20th century, Freule Daisy (Marguerite Mary Baroness Van Brienen, 1871 – 1939) was one of the few Europeans to make one or several trips to Japan.
+For centuries, Japan was an isolated island kingdom.
+Only from 1860 did Japan, a huge country, develop into a central unitary state and open its borders.
+In the early 20th century, Freule Daisy (Marguerite Mary baroness Van Brienen, 1871 – 1939) was one of the few Europeans to make one or a few trips to Japan.
 She became so inspired by Japanese garden art that she created a Japanese garden in the Star Forest.
 She had the lanterns, a water barrel, statuettes, bridges and possibly the pavilion brought over from Japan for this purpose.
 These authentic elements can still be seen in the Japanese Garden, as well as the whimsically shaped pond, the meandering stream and the winding paths with stepping stones.
 The Japanese Garden is the only Japanese garden from the early 20th century in the Netherlands and therefore of great historical value.

 Freule Daisy maintained many foreign contacts and regularly rented out country house Clingendael to diplomats.
 As a result, Clingendael gained international fame and notoriety.